Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

 * History

+2006.2.xx (Ver 4.27)
+  - expanded the number of macro variable from 128 to 256 and the number of macro label from 256 to 512.

 2006.1.21 (Ver 4.26)
   - added the user confirmation dialog before sending file content with Drag and Drop to TeraTerm window.